 - Giethoorn: this is also called the Venice of the Netherlands, a super beautiful part of the Netherlands!

 - Zaanse Schans, Volendam, Edam, and Windmills: ideal if you want to get to know the Dutch landscape.
 You will also visit two authentic villages.

 in Amsterdam, you have a lot of choices of where you can stay.
 We recommend staying 3 nights in the center of Amsterdam.
-You can stay in a hotel, hostel, or Airbnb.
-We recommend two accommodations per category.
+Therefore you can walk to every sight.
 Keep in mind that it is expensive to stay in Amsterdam.

 The ED Amsterdam is located right in the center.
 The location is perfect because you sleep in the canal belt.
-Service and bedrooms are very neat.
+The service and bedrooms are very neat.

 NH City Center Amsterdam has a very good price-quality ratio.
 Neat rooms and despite being right in the center it is extremely quiet.
 Good base.

 Breakfast is in the form of a buffet which is very extensive.
 A great place to relax after you’ve walked through Amsterdam all day.